alvin-tosh/Infosec-and-Hacking-Scripts/README.md

       This is a collection of scripts I USE while learning scripting and programming or used in pentests😉
       * I DO NOT claim ownership of all scripts...This is just a convenient collection of different scripts
       * written by different authors (including myself) for different scenarios in pentesting...A hackers Bible of some sort😄
-      * MOST, save for a few, are written by other reserchers from GITHUB, HACKERONE, BUGCROWD, YOUTUBE etc
+      * MOST, save for a few, are written by other reserchers from GITHUB, HACKERONE, BUGCROWD, YOUTUBE, CTFs etc
       * If you have any dope new scripts you use/Or a shoutout let me know as well/ Contribute; I am always looking for new scripts 😁

 <img src="3105anoncover.gif" height="500" width="1750" >